 - CMS develops and publishes the Physician Fee Schedule in November of each year, as part of the Physician Fee Schedule Final Rule

-The Medicare Physician Fee Schedule has values for some CPT® codes that include both a facility and a non-facility value in the physician fee schedule.
+The Medicare Physician Fee Schedule has values for some CPT® codes that include both a facility and a non-facility fee.
+The facility fee is typically lower because the medical practice doesn’t have the expense for staff and supplies when a service is done in the facility setting.

-When CMS develops the fee schedule, each code has three components: work Relative Value Unit (RVU), practice expense RVU, and malpractice expense RVU.
+When CMS develops the fee schedule, each code has three components: work Relative Value Unit (wRVU), practice expense (peRVU) and malpractice expense (mpRVU).
 When a service is performed in a facility (that is, hospital, ASC, nursing home, etc.) the practice expense RVU is lower.
 This is because the practice does not have the expense for the overhead, staff, equipment and supplies used to perform that service.
 A facility includes an outpatient department.
-Some medical practices have a designation of provider based, and use outpatient as the correct place of service and some practices are departments of the hospital.
-(Place of service 19 or 22) These groups are paid at the facility rate, and the patient will also be billed by the hospital for a facility fee for the encounter.
+Some medical practices have a designation of provider based, and use outpatient as the correct place of service.
+(Place of service 19 or 22)

 The non-facility rate is the payment rate for services performed in the office.
 This rate is higher because the physician practice has overhead expenses for performing that service.
 (Place of service 11)